hilton/hilton.github.com/blog/_posts/2022-11-29-early-music-lessons.md

 Similarly, workers in tech also experience strong emotions, such as anger, despair, and fear.
 To avoid feeling overcome, singing taught me to focus on quarterly objectives and concentrate on what the product manager says.
-(Manager should focus on themselves, as usual.)
+(Managers should focus on themselves, as usual.)

 ## 5. Other people’s money